-Postmodernism may be perceived as the 20th century's fringe attempt to institutionalise irrationality, uncertainty and fluidity, to embrace scepticism, subjectivity and indifference, and ultimately to challenge and problematise authorities of all kinds.
-It emerged in the 1960s as a distinct cultural phenomenon, owes its origins to its preceding movement of modernism, and is now well of age.
-Unlike the monolithic myth of modernism and the dissolution of its oppressive progression of great ideas and great masters (Wallis 1984:xiii), postmodernism essentially claims that history is neither singular nor evolutionary, but there is a plurality of stories to tell, while each story has the capacity to transcend linear chronology.
+"Is Duchamp Still Topical?" on the cover for Tema Celeste - Contemporary Art Review 36 (Summer 1992).
+Torino, IT: Fondazione Giulio e Anna Paolini.
+Postmodernism may be perceived as the 20th century's fringe attempt to institutionalise irrationality, uncertainty and fluidity, to embrace scepticism, subjectivity and indifference and ultimately to challenge and problematise authorities of all kinds.
+It emerged in the 1960s as a distinct cultural phenomenon, owes its origins to its preceding movement of Modernism and is now well of age.
+Unlike the monolithic myth of Modernism and the dissolution of its oppressive progression of great ideas and great masters (Wallis 1984:xiii), Postmodernism essentially claims that history is neither singular nor evolutionary, but there is a plurality of stories to tell, while each story has the capacity to transcend linear chronology.
 Despite being before its time, one of these stories is about Marcel Duchamp, who prematurely placed art at the threshold of a new era, one that is still haunting.
-It is interesting to look back at 1977, when the Musée Nationale d'Art Moderne presented its inaugural exhibition entitled L'Œuvre de Marcel Duchamp, which was organized by the then curator Jean Clair (b.
+It is interesting to look back at 1977, when the Musée Nationale d'Art Moderne presented its inaugural exhibition entitled L'Œuvre de Marcel Duchamp, which was organised by the then curator Jean Clair (b.
 1940).
-Significantly, this exhibition was a statement that modernism has above all other artists to do with Duchamp, However, to pigeonhole Duchamp as a modernist, only because he emerged within its time frame, is only too conventional.
-Actually, in 1973, Robert Smithson claimed, "Duchamp is more in line with postmodernism insofar as he is very knowledgeable about modernist traditions but disdains them" (Roth and Katz 1998:85).
-Such a claim, out of place and time, raises an issue of untimeliness, that something is wrong with the institutional conception of periodization.
+Significantly, this exhibition was a statement that Modernism has, above all other artists, to do with Duchamp.
+However, to pigeonhole Duchamp as a modernist, only because he emerged within its time frame, is too conventional.
+Actually, in 1973, Robert Smithson claimed, "Duchamp is more in line with Postmodernism insofar as he is very knowledgeable about modernist traditions but disdains them" (Roth and Katz 1998:85).
+Such a claim, out of place and time, raises an issue of untimeliness, that something is wrong with the institutional conception of periodisation.
 Even Duchamp acknowledged this paradox when he argued that François Rabelais (1494-1553) and Alfred Jarry (1873-1907) are of a Dada disposition (Tomkins 1996:73).
 This goes to propose that one must think outside the box.
 As Romanian literary critic Matei Călinescu wrote, period terms function heuristically, as strategic constructs by which to articulate the continuum of history for the purpose of making sense of the complex situations (Călinescu 1987:7).
 This chapter will aim to answer what was it about Duchamp that made him retrospectively postmodern?
-Moreover, if Duchamp's Glass relates to Homer's Odyssey, might his alignment with postmodernism resonate with Homeric sensibility?
+Moreover, if Duchamp's Glass relates to Homer's Odyssey, might his alignment with Postmodernism resonate with Homeric sensibility?